aws-samples/aws-healthscribe-demo/README.md

 -   Navigate to the [AWS console for AWS Amplify](https://console.aws.amazon.com/amplify/home)
 -   Select the web app
 -   On the top right, select _Actions_, then _Delete app_

+## FAQ

+#### The public sample repo has been updated.
+How do I update my local deployment to the latest code?

+During the initial deployment, AWS Amplify forked this repository to your GitHub account.
+Amplify then built a CI/CD pipeline using your fork as the source.
+To update your Amplify deployment, sync your fork with this repository:

+1. Navigate to the fork in your GitHub account.
+2. Select "Sync fork"
+3. Select "Update branch"

+#### Can I use this UI with existing AWS HealthScribe jobs?

+Yes, but you will have to grant the Amazon Cognito identity pool's authenticated role access to the S3 bucket where the input audio files and output JSON files are located.

+1. Navigate to [Amazon Cognito Identy Pools](https://console.aws.amazon.com/cognito/v2/identity) in the AWS console.
+Make sure you are in the correct region.
+2. Select the identity pool associated with the demo.
+It is named similar to `healthScribeDemoAuthIdentityPool..`
+3. Select the "User access" tab
+4. Select the link under "Authenticated role."
+This will open a new tab to the IAM role assumed by authenticated users.
+5. Add `s3:GetObject` actions for the S3 bucket(s) where your existing audio input and JSON output files are located

 ## Security